- Office of Research and Sponsored Programs

 Most IRBs require signed consent, except in the following situations:

-- When signed consent is intrusive or inconvenient and subjects can behaviorally refuse (e.g., by hanging up on a phone interviewer or by throwing out the survey that was received in the mail).
+- When signed consent is intrusive or would adversely impact the participant or study.
 In some cases, a letter or statement providing the information required for informed consent may be sufficient.
 For example, when phone surveys are conducted using random digit dialing, the researcher does not know the name or address of the subject, thus assuring anonymity; the subject, upon learning about the survey from a brief verbal description, can very easily say no, or simply hang up.
 The process of getting signed consent may be unduly cumbersome for both parties, and if the research is on a sensitive or private topic, getting signed consent may constitute a greater invasion of privacy than the survey itself.
 Similarly, while a survey mailed to respondents should include a cover letter that contains all of the information required for informed consent, it is generally deemed unnecessary for the subject actually to sign and return a consent form.
 Returning the survey is the subject's way of consenting.
 Throwing it away is the subject's way of refusing.

 - When signed consent would jeopardize the well-being of subjects.
 For example, if the research is on criminal behavior, being recruited and agreeing to participate is evidence of one's illegal activity.
 When the research focuses on illegal or highly stigmatized aspects of the persons being studied, it is not in the subject's best interest for the researcher to provide a paper trail that reveals the identity of the subjects.
 Such information could be subpoenaed by a local law enforcement authority, or stolen by potential trouble makers, placing subjects at serious risk.
 Examples of research in which subject lists might be subpoenaed include studies of drug users or drug dealers, prostitutes, pornography producers, white collar criminals, illegal aliens, and so on.
 Sometimes, certain information about persons, were it become known, could also lead to personal, social, or economic discrimination, blackmail, or simply to embarrassment and worry.
 Having AIDS, being gay, having had an abortion, having been exposed to high levels of radiation, all such characterizations are potentially stigmatizing to individuals.
 Consequently, in research on populations which are vulnerable to stigmatizing effects, a signed consent form may well pose more danger than protection to the subjects who participate.